 In recent years, automated testing has become a trend in software development.
 However, it is labor-intensive and expensive to implement and maintain.
-That is why automated tests should be used only when really necessary.
+That is why automated tests should be used only when it is really necessary.

 What are the reasons for test automation?